Nike-Inc/cerberus-serverless-components/README.md

 1. Create your environment specific props files such as dev.properties and prod.properties.
     - Properties such as `cerberus.url` will go into the env specific props file.

-We keep our profiles in a separate repo and create soft links to the profile dir in this project and ignore then in the .gitignore file
+We keep our profiles in a separate repo and create soft links to the profile dir in this project, and ignore them in the .gitignore file

 ## License